MANAGERIAL CAPABILITIES, PSYCHOLOGICAL EMPOWERMENT, ENTREPRENEURIAL INTENTION AND BUSINESS PERFORMANCE OF INFORMAL SECTOR: A STRUCTURAL EQUATION MODEL

 Song, M., Droge, C., Hanvanich, S. & Calantone, R. (2005).
 Marketing and technology resource complementarity: An analysis of their interaction effect in two environmental contexts.
 Strategic Management Journal, 26(3), 259-276.

 Stangor, C. (2004).
 Research methods for the behavioral sciences.
-2nd Edition.
+2nd Ed.
 New York: Houghton Mifflin.

 Thomas, W. Y. M., Theresa, L., & Ed, S. (2008).
 Entrepreneurial competencies and the performance of small and medium enterprises: An Investigation through a framework of competitiveness.
 Journal of Small Business and Entrepreneurship, 21(3), 257.